 Setting up multi-factor authentication in Office 365 will require your users to verify their identity via phone, text message or app notification before signing in.
 Ultimately, this makes it more difficult for an unauthorised user to sign into your business accounts.

-4. Create a data loss prevention (DLP) policy
+6. Build a data loss prevention (DLP) policy

-To ensure your business’s safety and comply with industry regulations, data loss prevention should be high up on your to-do list.
+To ensure your business’s safety and comply with industry regulations, data loss prevention (DLP) should be high up on your to-do list.

 Practice proactive security in all environments